-Betsy was brought into the Pet Safekeeping Program and was placed into a specially selected foster home, she was an older dog who had on-going health issues and the abuse she experienced was severe.
-As a result, the OFW team wanted to ensure she had appropriate placement so she could feel safe and have appropriate supports.
+Betsy was brought into the Pet Safekeeping Program and was placed into a specially selected foster home as she was an older dog who had on-going health issues and the abuse she experienced was severe.
+As a result, the One Family Welfare team wanted to ensure she had appropriate placement so she could feel safe and have appropriate supports.

-Betsy returned to her family after a few weeks.
+Betsy returned safely to her family after a few weeks.

 This story is not unique.